RommelTJ/ISBNValidator/README.md

 * Tests must be repeatable, and consistent
 * Tests must be thorough

+### What tests should I write?

+* What should the logic be?
+* What is the opposite to that logic?
+* Are there any edge cases?
+* Are there any error conditions?

 ## Contributing

 If you wish to contribute to this repo, please read the [Contributing document](.github/CONTRIBUTING.md).